Skip to main content

 Each app is assigned a score of 0-100, and based on that score, is placed into one of five Cloud Confidence Levels (CCL): Poor, Low, Medium, High, or Excellent.
 You can use the CCI score to make an app selection decision, as well as set policies based on level.
 Create inline policies that are meant to block risky activities in Low or poor CCL apps for a list of allowed categories.

-UEBA - Protection against Insider Threats
+UEBA (User and Entity Behaviour Analytics) - Protection against Insider Threats

 UEBA helps to focus on a typical “blind spot” which is Insider Threats.
 Insider threats refer to security risks caused by malicious users within a corporate network.
 In the case of a malicious insider, the user typically is acting with intent and likely knows that they are breaking policy and potentially the law.
 Use the Behavior Analytics dashboard to address some common use cases like below: